GuidesComparisonsZ790 Vs. Z690: Our Recommendation

 Higher DDR5 Speeds

-Both Z790 and Z690 chipsets support DDR5 memory while ensuring compatibility with DDR4 until 2024.
-However, the Z790 stands out with higher transfer rates, reaching up to 5600 MT/s compared to Z690’s 4800 MT/s.
-Despite backward compatibility with DDR4 up to 3200 MT/s, the Z790 offers superior DDR5 transfer rates.
+The Z790 and Z690 chipsets support DDR5 memory, maintaining compatibility with DDR4 until 2024.
+However, the Z790 chipset distinguishes itself with its higher transfer rates, capable of reaching up to 5600 MT/s, a significant increase compared to the Z690 chipset’s 4800 MT/s limit.

 Revised PCIe Lanes and Additional USB Port